Facebook Ads can be an effective tool in reaching valuable target audiences with your communications.

 - why you should answer comments in social media,

-- how to monitor and respond to the comments that appear under your ads,
+- how to monitor comments on Facebook ads,

 - and what is the way to make it effectively.